 If a student doesn’t finish her work in class, it can always be self-assigned as homework.
 This, of course, adds an incentive to work more effectively in class to avoid having to take the work home.
 It is often best to keep a low profile and simply remind students that the work is due the following day, rather than to be in the position of browbeating them into working more effectively.
 The structure itself will train them to get work done in class without your putting yourself in the position of nagging them.

-Even small doses of the right kind of focused homework can have a large impact on mastery.
+Even infrequent doses of the right kind of focused homework can have a large impact on mastery.
 It’s worth noting that in Finland—whose educational system is consistently ranked among the most successful—students average less than a half hour of homework per night for all their classes combined.

 There is no way for you to truly know whether they are doing too much homework because the homework you assign is, of course, only one part of what they have to do every night.
 Therefore, it is important to ask for and pay attention to your students’ feedback.
 If the amount of homework you assign is widely perceived by students as excessive or onerous, it probably is.